-In In re the Planning and Development Bill 1999, 493 the Supreme Court held that "there can no doubt that a person who is compulsorily deprived of his or her property in the interests of the common good should normally be fully compensated at a level equivalent to at least the market value of the acquired property".
-494 Compensation has therefore been used as a tool, both in the Irish courts and the ECtHR, to offset the interference with the individual's constitutional right to property.
+- 16.01 In In re the Planning and Development Bill 1999, 487 the Supreme Court held that "there can no doubt that a person who is compulsorily deprived of his or her property in the interests of the common good should normally be fully compensated at a level equivalent to at least the market value of the acquired property".
+488 Compensation has therefore been used as a tool, both in the Irish courts and the ECtHR, to offset the interference with the individual's constitutional right to property.
 However, as has already been adverted to, one approach might be to conduct the proportionality test from the beginning of the process, as opposed to after the decision has been made, in order to permit the acquisition of the land.
-The High Court (Finnegan J) in Clinton v An Bord Pleanála, 495 endorsed the view that "compensation cannot validate an interference with property rights that is not justified by the exigencies of the common good.
+The High Court (Finnegan J) in Clinton v An Bord Pleanála, 489 endorsed the view that "compensation cannot validate an interference with property rights that is not justified by the exigencies of the common good.
 Any other view would mean that Article 43 merely guarantees a right to compensation rather that a right to property per se".
-496 The proportionality element could be satisfied by inserting a requirement to inspect alternative sites and the efforts made to avoid such an interference.
-In In re the Health (Amendment)(No.2) Bill 2004, 497 the Supreme Court held that compensation should be accepted as a "material consideration", rather than a justification for the courts when determining whether a piece of legislation interferes with Article 43 or Article 40.3.
+490 In In re the Health (Amendment)(No.2) Bill 2004, 491 the Supreme Court held that compensation should be accepted as a "material consideration", rather than a justification for the courts when determining whether a piece of legislation interferes with Article 43 or Article 40.3.
 On the other end of the spectrum, legislation that does not permit the payment of compensation upon the substantial encroachment on rights "will rarely be justified".
-498 This approach is echoed in the ECtHR decision of Pressos Compania v Belgium, 499 in which the Court held that "the taking of property without payment of an amount reasonably related to its value will normally constitute a disproportionate interference and a total lack of compensation can be considered justifiable...only in exceptional circumstances".
-500
+492 This approach is echoed in the ECtHR decision of Pressos Compania v Belgium, 493 in which the Court held that "the taking of property without payment of an amount reasonably related to its value will normally constitute a disproportionate interference and a total lack of compensation can be considered justifiable...only in exceptional circumstances".
+494 - 16.02 It is noteworthy that the only constitutional requirement to pay compensation for land acquired falls under Article 44.6, which provides that the property of any religious denomination or any educational institution shall not be diverted except where such

-495 [2005] IEHC 84 at 87.
+489 [2005] IEHC 84 at 87.

-496 Hogan and Whyte(eds), Kelly's The Irish Constitution (LexisNexis Butterworths, 2004) at paragraph 7(7)(88).
+490 Hogan and Whyte(eds), Kelly's The Irish Constitution (LexisNexis Butterworths, 2004) at paragraph 7(7)(88).

-499 [1995] 21 EHRR 301.
+493 [1995] 21 EHRR 301.